-Application of cryotherapy is an art.
-Every keloid has a unique shape and configuration.
-In freezing keloids, attention has to be given to the location, shape and size of keloids.
-Every patient poses a unique challenge; therefore a careful cryotherapy plan has to be devised for each patient.Prior to initiating cryotherapy, several factors have to be taken into consideration.
+Before initiating cryotherapy, several factors have to be taken into consideration.
 Application of cryotherapy can be uncomfortable and at times painful.
-Furthermore, everyone has a different pain tolerance is and each segment of skin has its own unique sensitivity to pain.
-Therefore, there cannot be one plan and one method of freezing that can be applied to all keloids and to all patients.
-Constellation of all these variables calls for design of an individualized cryotherapy plan, an art that can be mastered only by experience.
+Furthermore, everyone has a different pain tolerance, and each segment of skin has its unique sensitivity to pain.
+The constellation of all these variables calls for an individualized cryotherapy plan designed to meet patients’ unique needs; an art mastered only through experience.

 What Happens Afterwards:

 After the application of cryotherapy, treated keloid and the surrounding skin will swell up to form a large blister that often grows to twice the size of the keloid or larger.
 It is best to use cotton gauzes and paper tapes to cover and bandage the treated areas for the next few days after treatment.
 The swollen keloid will gradually ooze and leak yellowish and at times blood-tinged fluid.
 The amount of swelling and oozing depends on the size of the treated keloid; this continues for 5-7 days, at which point the keloid tissue starts to dry out and form a dark or black color scab.
 From this point on, and over the next few weeks, the keloid will gradually become drier, transforms into a black color scab, and gradually contracts and reduces in its size.